Peony Planting and Care Tips

 - Deadhead flower/seed pods after bloom.
 You may trim your peony stems to shape the bush as it pleases you.

 - If you want to let seed pods mature, leave them on the stems until they crack open in late summer.
 You can immediately plant the seed in the ground or potting flats and keep moist until the fall rains come.
-Some seed will germinate the following spring, other seeds will the sprout the 2nd spring.
+Some seed will germinate the following spring, other seeds will sprout the 2nd spring.

 - Cut peony stems to ground level in the late fall.
 Remove the stems and leaves from the garden for good sanitation.
 Do not compost peony leaves and stems.